ubuntu-mate/ubuntu-mate.org/blog/20160728-ubuntu-mate-yakkety-alpha2.md

 This is what have been updated or added.

   * Added **MATE Heads-Up Display (HUD)**
     * Runs menubar commands, **much like the Unity 7 HUD**.
-Disabled by default, by can be enabled via MATE Tweak.
+Disabled by default, but can be enabled via MATE Tweak.
     * Once activated the HUD can be invoked via `CTRL + ALT + Space`.
   * Upgraded to **MATE Tweak 16.10.4**
     * Improved Indicator support with the **introduction of the Message Menu.**